iojason/linker/README.md

 ## License

 MIT

+Free software, WOO!

 But feel free to tag me @iojason and bring me that sweet juice and fame.
-Please do share it with your friends and families to help the learn programming.
-Appreciate the love.
+Please share this with your friends and families to help them learn programming and create their own linker page.

+[Buy me a pizza](https://www.buymeacoffee.com/iojason) 🍕 if you like this project and want to support my journey.
+I appreciate all the love.

 > Technology is best when it brings people together.
 > —Matt Mullenweg

 *With Kindness,*

 Jason